-Any resources such as texts, websites and so on that may be referred to in this document are provided as examples of resources that teachers can use to support their teaching and learning programs.
-Their inclusion does not imply that they are mandatory or that they are the only resources relevant to the learning area syllabus.
+Any resources such as texts, websites and so on that may be referred to in this document are provided as examples of resources that teachers can use to support their learning programs.
+Their inclusion does not imply that they are mandatory or that they are the only resources relevant to the course.
+Teachers must exercise their professional judgement as to the appropriateness of any they may wish to use..